Our Policies and FAQs:

 We pride ourselves on providing peer-driven spaces that foster student development, experimentation, trial and error.
 We believe that the centers are safe places for students to explore, make mistakes and grow without judgement or a gradebook.
 After all, mistakes are how we learn!
 This type of academic exploration is more apparent and productive when peers are partners in the learning process of other peers.

 We prioritize giving NOVA students the opportunity to grow professionally by working as a tutor.
 They are mentored by a team of skilled learning specialists and subject-matter experts.
 Our tutoring center directors are happy to collaborate with faculty on course-specific or academic skill-building workshops.
 We also can collaborate with faculty via our embedded tutoring program.

 What precautions are the tutoring centers taking because of the Covid-19 pandemic?

 We follow the most up-to-date policies put forth by the Commonwealth of Virginia and Northern Virginia Community College.
-We require that masks are worn inside all campus buildings and therefore, inside all of our tutoring centers.
-We do not allow food/drink inside the centers so there is no need to take off your mask when eating/drinking.
+We no longer require that masks be worn inside all campus buildings and therefore, inside all of our tutoring centers.
+They are now optional.
+We still do not allow food/drink inside the centers so there is no need to take off your mask when eating/drinking.
 We sanitize our equipment and tables on a regular basis and we have hand sanitizing stations at each center for you and your tutor to use as often as you need!